 Major Types of Competition

 A competition is a contest where two or more people or organizations vie for a prize or reward.
-The types of competition are performance, head-to-head and predatory.
+The major types of competition are performance, head-to-head, and predatory competitions.

 In the performance competition, each competitor is judged on how well he or she does.
 Knowledge of opponents can affect the performance.
 In a head-to-head competition, each goes on both offense and defense, trying to score points while deterring the opponent.
 In a predatory competition, one side attacks, while the other tries to stave off the attack.